-Interest expense on real estate decreased by \$16.6 million to \$32.3 million for the year ended December 31, 2021, as compared to the year ended December 31, 2020.
-The decrease was primarily due to real estate properties sold throughout 2020 and the sale of an industrial portfolio during the first quarter of 2021.
+Interest expense on real estate decreased by \$3.6 million to \$28.7 million for the year ended December 31, 2022, as compared to the year ended December 31, 2021.
+The decrease was primarily due to the repayments of mortgage loans secured by two properties sold in the first quarter of 2022 and an industrial portfolio that was sold in the first quarter of 2021.